josephmads/skid/README.md

 ## Features

-The goal of this project was to create two directories:

-1. for users who have skills in any field.
+1. Directory of users who have skills in a given field or fields.
-2. for users who have good ideas but who may not have the skills to turn those ideas into reality.
+2. Directory of ideas for users to connect with their skills.
+3. Users are able to add skills, materials and type of work to database for all users to access.
+4. API available to GET Users, Ideas, Skills, Materials, and WorkType data.
+5. API available to POST Skills, Materials, and WorkType data.

 Users can sort both the USERS and IDEAS directories by the *Skill*, *Material*, or *Type of Work* that they are looking for.